-Quite logically, the number and types of available data for each individual increase rapidly, all the more so as "connected" devices are more and more used, making it easier to remotely extract many relevant parameters in the context of any given diseases (cardiac rhythm, glycaemia, etc.).
-A systemic approach to the individual, healthy or sick, is born.
-Thus, warehouses data are being built, often involving the individuals' electronic medical files, which may, in turn, be associated various biological pieces of information - genome, epigenome, proteome, metabolome, images, etc. The "intelligent" extraction of relevant data - a major development in algorithmic sciences - should logically drive progress in medical knowledge and become a major medical decision tool in what might be precision medicine.
+Quite logically, the number and types of available data for each individual increase rapidly, all the more so as "connected" devices are more and more used, making it easier to remotely extract many relevant parameters in the context of any given diseases (cardiac rhythm, healthy or sick, is born.
+Thus, warehouses data are being built, often involving the individuals' electronic medical files, which may, in turn, be associated various biological pieces to of information - genome, epigenome, proteome, metabolome, images, etc. The "intelligent" extraction of relevant data - a major development in algorithmic sciences - should logically drive progress in medical knowledge and become a major medical decision tool in what might be precision medicine.
 A serious issue will be our ability to link up the fruits of research that human and social sciences reap on health, as they will be crucial to understand the individual and collective human behaviours of those facing health issues.